Newt’s top 10 things to do in Vancouver this week, September 16 to 20

 Chrissy Steele hits the perfect volume level for Brian “Too Loud” MacLeod

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, SEPT.
+ORIGINALLY PUBLISHED ON SEPT.
 5, 1991 By Steve Newton If you’re a hard-rock kinda person, sometimes it really pays to hang out at Club Soda, along with the folks from Aerosmith and the Scorpions.
-For local rocker Chrissy Steele, that’s where she first met former Headpins guitarist Brian “Too Loud” MacLeod, who … Continue reading Chrissy Steele hits the perfect volume level for Brian “Too Loud” MacLeod
+For local rocker Chrissy Steele, that’s where she first met former Headpins guitarist Brian “Too Loud” MacLeod, who was impressed enough … Continue reading Chrissy Steele hits the perfect volume level for Brian “Too Loud” MacLeod